 Jeff Hunter serves as Dean of Students overseeing the staff, shepherding the campus community, and leading the student leadership team.
 He also serves as Assistant Professor of Christian Ministry.

 Jeff was born in Indianapolis but grew up just across the river from Cincinnati in Northern Kentucky.
 He moved to Alabama in 1982 to attend Samford University where he met his wife Stephanie.
-They have been married for 32 years, have three daughters, two sons-in-law, and one grandson and two granddaughters.
+They have been married for 34 years, have three daughters, two sons-in-law, and two grandsons and two granddaughters.
 Jeff has been pastoring since 1985 and came to Boyce College in 2016 from the Gulf Coast of Alabama where he served as senior pastor since 1999.
 He and Steph, are members at Clifton Baptist Church in Louisville where he serves as an elder.

 Ask A Professor

 Why do you love teaching at Boyce College?

 Boyce College educates students from the biblical and historical foundation established in its shared theological Confession with the Southern Baptist Theological Seminary.
 We are unique in the world of Christian higher education in that the faculty and Student Life team, I have the joy to lead as Dean of Students, work together within and beyond the classroom to educate, disciple, and counsel our students to flourish – there really is no place like Boyce College.